PR0CK0/Mandelbrot-Set-Calculation-Optimization-in-Scientific-Python/README.md

 # Mandelbrot Set Optimization

-**A comprehensive study of Python high-performance computing techniques through fractal generation**
+**A comprehensive study of Python high-performance computing techniques through fractal generation.**

 ## What is this?